simplynadaf/GenAI-Image-Generator/README.md

 ---

-## 🧠 Powered by Titan
+## 🧠 Powered by Amazon Nova

-This app uses **Amazon Titan Image Generator G1 v2**, a powerful foundation model that enables:
+This Website uses **Amazon Nova**, a powerful foundation model that enables:

 - Text-to-image conversion
-- Reference-guided outputs
+- Text summerization
-- Background removal and editing
+- Text to video creation

 ---